lidofinance/terra-docs/docs/contracts/stLuna_and_bLuna.md

 to trigger a given action. **Note** `SendFrom` will set the `Receive{sender}` to be the `env.sender` (the account that triggered the transfer) rather than the `owner` account (the account the money is coming from).
-This is an open question whether we should switch this?
+Whether we should change this is an open question.

 `BurnFrom{owner, amount}` - This works like `TransferFrom`, but burns the tokens instead of transfering them.
 This will reduce the owner's